 For all services, there is an annual deductible applied before any benefits are paid.
 Once the deductible is met, you pay 20% of the allowable expense.
-When your out-of-pocket expense for deductible, prescription drug copayments and coinsurance exceeds \$4,500 for self-only, or \$7,000 for self and family, in any calendar year, your 20% coinsurance and prescription drug copayments are eliminated for the remainder of the calendar year.
+When your out-of-pocket expense for deductible, prescription drug copayments and coinsurance exceeds \$5,000 for Self Only, or \$10,000 for Self Plus One or Self and Family, in any calendar year, your 20% coinsurance and prescription drug copayments are eliminated for the remainder of the calendar year.